brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 We can understand what is happening by breaking the circuit down into five steps:

--   Step 1: Swap the control qubit for the controlled-phase gate (proc0_main0) into the teleport on processor 0 (proc0_teleport) in preparation for teleporting it to processor 1.
+-   _Step 1_: Swap the control qubit for the controlled-phase gate (proc0_main0) into the teleport on processor 0 (proc0_teleport) in preparation for teleporting it to processor 1.

--   Step 2: Teleport a qubit from processor 0 to processor 1 (proc0_teleport to proc1_teleport).
+-   _Step 2_: Teleport a qubit from processor 0 to processor 1 (proc0_teleport to proc1_teleport).
     Teleportation is implemented using the following sub-steps:

     -   Create an entanglement (a |ɸ+> Bell state to be precise) between qubits proc0_entanglement